EnvientaGit/EnvientaPlatform/public/repo/3/details.md

-# Faq for the General Stuffs
+# Details for this particular Project

 Welcome to my project, it is __great__!

-source: "/repo/faq.md"
+source: "/repo/$id/details.md"

 * Point one
 * Point two